The String Theory Photoverse: Estimating Loop corrections to complex-structure -terms

-In an LVS-type setup, the $F$-terms $F^S$ and $F^{U_a}$ acquire non-zero contributions in at least four ways: \begin{itemize} \item The inverse of the corrected Kähler metric $K_0+\delta K$ mixes the $(S,U_a)$ with the $T_i$ directions.
-Given the non-zero value of $D_{T_i}W$ in the LVS AdS minimum, this induces non-zero $F$-terms for $S$ and $U_a$. \item The correction $\delta K$ directly modifies the covariant derivatives $D_{T_i,S,U_a}$. \item The expectation values of $S$ and $U_a$ are shifted with respect to the leading-order `GKP-level' vacuum. \item The uplift to dS generically induces non-zero $F$-terms. \end{itemize} Following \cite{Conlon:2005ki,Blumenhagen:2009gk,Aparicio:2014wxa} we disregard the last two effects, postponing their analysis to future work.
-In practice, this translates into assuming that, even in the stabilized and uplifted vacuum, the leading-order relation $\partial_{S,U_a}W+(K_0)_{S,U_a}W=0$ remains approximately valid.
-Thus
+In an LVS-type setup, the $F$-terms $F^S$ and $F^{U_a}$ acquire non-zero contributions in at least five ways: \begin{itemize} \item The inverse of the corrected Kähler metric $K_0+\delta K$ mixes the $(S,U_a)$ with the $T_i$ directions.
+Given the non-zero value of $D_{T_i}W$ in the LVS AdS minimum, this induces non-zero $F$-terms for $S$ and $U_a$. \item The correction $\delta K$ directly modifies the covariant derivatives $D_{T_i,S,U_a}$. \item$W_{\rm np}$ depends on $U_a$ and $S$ via its prefactor: $W_{\rm np}=A(U_a,S)\,e^{-a_iT^i}$. \item The expectation values of $S$ and $U_a$ are shifted with respect to the leading-order `GKP-level' vacuum. \item The uplift to dS generically induces non-zero $F$-terms. \end{itemize} Following \cite{Conlon:2005ki,Blumenhagen:2009gk,Aparicio:2014wxa} we disregard the last two effects, postponing their analysis to future work.
+In practice, this amounts to assuming that, even in the stabilized and uplifted vacuum, the leading-order relation $\partial_{S,U_a}W+(K_0)_{S,U_a}W=0$ remains approximately valid.
+The size of $F^{U_a}$ induced by $W_{\rm np}$ has been estimated in \cite{Aparicio:2014wxa}: \be \kappa_4F^{U_a}_{\rm np}\sim\frac{W_0}{\vol^2}\,. \ee We now proceed by checking that the contributions induced by $\delta K$ do not exceed this parametrically.
+Given our assumptions, one has

 The inverse metric can generically be approximated by \be K^{\overline A B}=K_0^{\overline A B}-K_0^{\overline A C}\delta K_{C\overline D}K_0^{\overline D B}+K_0^{\overline A C}\delta K_{C \overline D}K_0^{\overline D E}\delta K_{E\overline F}K_0^{\overline F B}+\mathcal O\big(\delta K^3\big)\,, \ee where the indices $A,B,\dots$ take values $S,U_a,T_i$.
 One can now systematically expand $F^{U_a}$ in $\delta K$.
 Assuming a correction $\delta K_{(n)}$ which is homogeneous of degree $n$ in the 4-cycle volumes, one finds \be \kappa_4\,\delta F_{(1)}^{U_a}\approx e^{K/2}\overline W_0\,K_0^{U_a\overline U_b}(\delta K_{(n)})_{\overline U_b}(1+n)\,. \ee Here, the index `(1)' characterizes the leading, linear order.
 Thus, by definition, $\delta F_{(1)}^{U_a}$ is linear in $\delta K$ and we can treat the two terms in \eqref{eq:loop_cor} independently.
 The `KK effect' has $n=-1$ and does hence obviously not contribute due to the same type of cancellation that is responsible for the extended no-scale structure \cite{vonGersdorff:2005bf,Berg:2007wt,Cicoli:2007xp}.
 Focusing on the scaling properties only, one then finds \be \kappa_4\,\delta F_{(1)}^{U_a}\,\,\sim\,\, e^{K/2}\,K_0^{U_a\overline U_b} \,\left(\delta K^{\rm W}_{(\gs)}\right)_{\overline U_b} \,\sim\, {\cal V}^{-2}\cdot\mathcal I^{-1}. \ee